 The first MLK Original Parade and Street naming by the Black Heritage Society Inc and late Founder Ovide Duncantell Jr. You can listen to the voice of our late Founder and Executive Director talking about the 1st Original MLK Jr. Parade and a major thoroughfare street for Civil Rights Champion Dr. Martin Luther King Jr, January 21, 1978

-Dr. Martin L. King’s mission to end racial discrimination and economic injustice was a monumental undertaking and racism persists to this day.
+Dr. Martin L. King’s mission to end racial discrimination and economic injustice was a monumental undertaking, and racism persists to this day.
 Elevating Civil Rights and Black History Program awareness of Black and African culture.
-We review the past evaluate the present, and strive a better future.
-Our mission,vision, and programs keep community informed.
+We review the past, evaluate the present, and strive for a better future.
+Our mission, vision, and programs keep the community informed.
 The Black Heritage Society has preserved, celebrated, and united communities through education, unity, and service.

 Black Heritage Society looks to have a building for the museum in the future to continue Late Ovide Duncantell Jr, the story of Dr. MLK Jr.'s life and legacy., and Other African Americans and Blacks that have contributed to the betterment of all people.
 Please support the vision.
 Thank you so much for your attention and participation.